ibm-cloud-docs/vpc/lb-create.md

       * A private load balancer has a private IP address, which means that it is accessible only to internal clients on your private subnets, within the same region and VPC.
     * **Region**: Indicates the region in which the load balancer will be created; that is, the region selected for your VPC.
     * **Subnets**: Select the subnets in which to create your load balancer.
 To maximize the availability of your application, select subnets in different zones.
+    * **Security groups**: Select the security groups that you want to attach to your load balancer.
+      Ensure that the security group allows for load balancing traffic (listener, backend, and health check ports).
+If you do not specify a security group, the default security group from your VPC attaches instead.
+      {: note}
 1. Click **New pool** and specify the following information to create a back-end pool.
 You can create one or more pools.
     * **Name**: Enter a name for the pool, such as `my-pool`.
     * **Protocol**: Select the protocol for your instances in this pool.
 The protocol of the pool must match the protocol of its associated listener.
 For example, if an HTTPS or HTTP protocol is selected for the listener, the protocol of the pool must be HTTP.
 Similarly, if the listener protocol is TCP, the protocol of the pool must be TCP.
     * **Method**: Select how you want the load balancer to distribute traffic across the instances in the pool:
       * **Round robin:** Forward requests to each instance in turn.
 All instances receive approximately an equal number of client connections.
       * **Weighted round robin:** Forward requests to each instance in proportion to its assigned weight.
 For example, you have instances A, B, and C, and their weights are set to 60, 60 and 30.
 Instances A and B receive an equal number of connections, and instance C receives half as many connections.
       * **Least connections:** Forward requests to the instance with the least number of connections at the current time.
     * **Session stickiness**: Select whether all requests during a user's session are sent to the same instance.
     * **Health checks**: Configure how the load balancer checks the health of the instances.
       * **Health check path**: Health path is applicable only if HTTP is selected as the health check protocol.
 The health path specifies the URL used by the load balancer to send the HTTP health check requests to the instances in the pool.
 By default, health checks are sent to the root path (`/`).
       * **Health protocol**: The protocol used by the load balancer to send health check messages to the instances in the pool.